May 1973 Popular Electronics

 sear weiners," Barney pointed out.

 do to the human body from examination of the bodies of electrocuted criminals.
 In

-a typical electrocution, 2000 volts was fed to moistened, sponge-lined electrodes applied to the
+a typical electrocution, 2000 volts was fed to moistened, sponge-lined electrodes

-reading stories in both Time and the prestigious Wall Street Journal quoting
+remember reading stories in both Time and the prestigious Wall Street Journal quoting

-some authority as saying that 1200 patients were accidentally electrocuted in hospitals every year.
+some authority as saying that 1200 patients were accidentally electrocuted in hospitals

-and professor of surgery at the Harvard Medical School was alleged to have
+Hospital and professor of surgery at the Harvard Medical School was alleged to have

 said that.
 His statement hit hard because Dr. Walter was chairman of the National

 "Dr. Arbeit, writing in the June 19, 1972, issue of the JAMA, cites fifteen cases